benoitletondor/levelup/README.md

   // Add them to display
   stage.addChild(ground);
   stage.addChild(bunny);

+  // Set camera to follow the bunny with half height and width as camera deadzone stage.setCameraFocus(bunny, 300, 200);

   // If you want to make an item draggable, just use the drag&drop manager stage.dragNDropManager.addDragNDropableItem(bunny);